ryanallen/words-of-my-perfect-teacher/README.md

 **8. Mental deficiency**

 The mind of a person born deaf and mute cannot function properly and the process of listening to the teachings, expounding them, reflecting on them and putting them into practice is impeded.
-The description "def mute" usually refers to a speech dysfunction.
+The description "deaf mute" usually refers to a speech dysfunction.
 It becomes a condition without the opportunity for [Dharma](#dharma) when the usual human ability to use and understand language is absent.
 This category therefore also includes those whose mental disability makes them unable to comprehend the teachings and thus deprives them of the opportunity to practice them.

 ### **2. Reflecting on the particular advantages related to Dharma**